Behale/policies/privacy/index.md

-If you have questions or comments about this notice, you may contact our Data Protection Officer (DPO), Rafael Ballestiero, by email at rafa@behale.io, by phone at +33 6 16 43 91 41, or by post to:
+If you have questions or comments about this notice, you may contact our Data Protection Officer (DPO), by email at legal@behale.io, by phone at +33 6 16 43 91 41, or by post to:

 Behale SAS

-Rafael Ballestiero

 65, Rue de la Croix